pulibrary/marc_pd_tool/README.md

 The tool automatically uses CPU cores (default: total cores - 2) and includes several optimization features:

+- **Persistent data cache**: Reduces startup time from 5-10 minutes to 10-30 seconds for repeated runs (85%+ improvement)
 - **Public domain filtering**: Excludes records older than current year - 95 by default
 - **Year-based filtering**: Only compares publications within ±2 years of each other
 - **US-only filtering**: Optional `--us-only` flag to process only US publications (50-70% faster)